rdata08/ChromeExt/README.md

 # Cadabra

 Chrome Extension for Amazon - Buy what you need.
-Removes all sponsored products from Amazon.com.
+Removes all sponsored and targeted products from Amazon.com.